SixLabors/docs/articles/fonts/inspectfontfiles.md

 ```

 If you do want to load the collection afterward, use [`FontCollection.AddCollection(...)`](xref:SixLabors.Fonts.FontCollection.AddCollection*).

+Inspection does not add the font to a collection.
+That separation is useful for upload validation and tooling: you can reject, categorize, or display font metadata before deciding whether the file should participate in normal font resolution.

 For the broader metadata API, see [Font Metadata and Inspection](fontmetadata.md).